-"Average width" defines the average character width (in pixels).
+Average width: Defines the average character width (in pixels).
 A value of 0 means that Windows will use the font's default widths.

-The "Name" field allows the count description to be changed.
+Name: Allows the count description to be changed.
 There can be up to two unique counts.

-"Master Count" is the element that can be controlled by Change Count.
+Master Count: The element that can be controlled by Change Count.

-"Master" indicates to the sofware that this count will be controlling all counts throughout the particular message and will lock out the other count settings during the start of the task.
+Master: Indicates to the sofware that this count will be controlling all counts throughout the particular message and will lock out the other count settings during the start of the task.

-The "Start value" field displays the starting value of the counter.
+Start value: Displays the starting value of the counter.

-The "Roll over on" field determines when the counter rolls back to the Start value.
+Roll over on: Determines when the counter rolls back to the Start value.
 (The maximum number of digits for this field is six.)

-The "Increment by" field is the number of units added to the current count when a photocell event is fired.
+Increment by: The number of units added to the current count when a photosensor event is fired.

-The "Number of digits" field determines the number of significant digits printed.
+Number of digits: Determines the number of significant digits printed.
 If "Leading zeros" is checked, the count will be padded with zeros.
 For the example shown here, 000001 would be printed.

-The "Orientation" field determines if the data is printed horizontally or vertically.
-See the Elements, Text section for examples of horizontal and vertical text.
+Orientation: Determines if the data is printed horizontally or vertically.
+See "Text" on page 51 for examples of horizontal and vertical text.

-For a pallet count, click the "Pallet count" tab and click the Enabled button.
+Pallet Count: For a pallet count, click the Pallet count tab and click the Enabled button.
 The "Start value", "Roll over on", and "Increment by" fields' semantics are identical to the ones under the "Box count" tab (see previous example).

-The "Units per pallet" field is the number of boxes that are loaded onto one pallet.
+Units per pallet: The number of boxes that are loaded onto one pallet.